Eberal06/Eberal06/README.md

-- 👋 Hi, I’m @Eberal Brevil
+.- 👋 Hi, I’m @Eberal Brevil
--👀 I'm interested in all aspects Software engineering and software development I'm currently persuing a computer information system degree at Stockton University NB
+-👀 I'm interested in all aspects Software engineering and software development -I'm currently persuing a computer information system degree at Stockton University NB
-I'm looking to collaborate on projects that are easily accessible aim towards making lives better for everyone
+-I'm looking to collaborate on projects that are easily accessible aim towards making lives better for everyone
 • C. you can reach me via email @ eberalbrevil@gmail.com, or phone number 6095556561